hringbauer/Boechera_Analysis/README.md

 .) snp_freqs.ipynb

 Load the unphased, row SNP-data.
-Do preliminary analysis: Sidefrequency Spectrum, Heterozygosity
+Do preliminary analysis: Site Frequency Spectrum, Heterozygosity

 In Image_Analysis:
 Some saved figures of the output